Skip to main content

 The rest of the group then need to try to guess what the object is.
 Once the group identifies the object, the person who makes the correct guess then becomes ‘it’ for the next round.

-Everyone should sit in a circle.
-An adult volunteer or young leader should be the caller.
-Everyone else will need to sit in the circle with their hands on the tops of their thighs.
+Choose someone be the caller.
+Everyone else will need to get into a circle and place their hands on the tops of their thighs.

 The caller will say one of three things, in no particular order: